lwchkg/VBGraphics/README.md

    5. In the imported namespace section, check both “System.Drawing” and “System.Windows.Forms”.
 4. Add some sample code (see below).
+5. Change the application type to Windows Form Application.
+   1. In the Solution Explorer, right click your project (e.g. ConsoleApp1), then select “Properties”.
+A new tab will appear.
+   2. Click “Application”.
+   3. Change application type to “Windows Form Application”.

 ## Sample code